 TD Bank vs. Chase: Rates

-Both banks offer relatively low interest rates, but TD offers higher rates on its savings and checking accounts than Chase does.
-TD Bank offers a 0.05% APY for both its TD Simple and its TD Premier accounts.
-Chase only offers a 0.01% APY for both its savings and checking accounts.
+Both banks offer relatively low interest rates, but TD offers the potential for higher rates on its savings and checking accounts than Chase does.
+TD Bank offers a rate that starts at 0.01% APY for it’s signature savings and caps out at 4.00% based on how much you have in the account.
+Some checking accounts don’t earn interest while others start at 0.01%.
+Chase only offers a 0.01% APY for both its savings and checking accounts with the potential to earn 0.02% with premier savings.

 Overall, TD Bank and Chase offer their users exceptional access to a number of different banking features, but their fees and rates differ.
 If you enjoy widespread branch accessibility, sign-up bonuses and different account options, Chase may be a suitable choice for you.
 However, if you don’t mind minimal monthly fees and limited branch locations, you should consider TD Bank.
-Ultimately, you know your financial needs better than anyone.
-If neither of these banks are quite right for you, you can also broaden your search.
+Ultimately, you need to choose the financial institution that most closely matches your personal needs.

 Tips on Finding the Right Bank

 - Finding the bank that best fits your needs can be a hectic process.
 If you’re having trouble choosing the right one, you should first make sure that you’ve identified savings goals.
-If you aren’t sure what your goals are, consider talking with a financial advisor.
+If you aren’t sure what your goals should be, consider talking with a financial advisor.
 An advisor can create a savings plan with you and help you to choose the best accounts for your financial situation.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Another thing to consider is that the fees and account minimums vary for different banks.
 Before opening any accounts with a new bank, make sure you’ve familiarized yourself with monthly fees and deposit minimums.
 Is it reasonable for you to open an account that’ll charge you monthly, or is a free checking account more practical?
 Ask yourself whether the bank’s fees, if any, compliment your savings plans.